nickjanssen/angus/README.md

 ## Bower

 Bower is used to install and maintain frontend dependencies.
 Instead of the lengthy `bower_components` these are placed inside a `lib/` folder.
-The idea behind this change, is that it allows you to add custom libraries that do not necessarily need to be open-source, but still form part of the library of your personalised Angus installation.
+The idea behind this change, is that it allows you to add custom libraries that do not necessarily need to be open-source, but still form part of the library of your Angus installation.

+The `lib/` folder is ignored by git, and you can everything in here that you wish.
+Note that Angus doesn't use a `bower.json` either.
+The `lib/` folder should be seen as the place to store all your shared code, whether private or installed using bower or other means.

 Everything else is the same.
 Simply add packages using `bower install <package>` and they will be placed inside `lib/`